OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from TEST MEDIAWIKI.
 Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

-The **User Session Limit** in System Configuration is used to limit the number of sessions used by OpsHub Integration Manager.
+The **User Session Limit** in System Configuration is used to limit the number of sessions used by space.vars.SITENAME.
 The default session limit is 25.

 **Note**:  Synchronization time will be affected if less number of sessions are available.
 Refer to [Modify User Session Limit](#modify-user-session-limit) section to learn more on how to configure the user session limit in Windchill RV&S.